carpentries/maintainer-onboarding/_episodes/05-communicate-advisors.md

 each curriculum.
 Curriculum Advisors provide high-level oversight, vision, and leadership for a curriculum and guide large-scale updates.

-The [CAC Consultation Rubric](link) outlines the division of responsibilities for Maintainers and Curriculum Advisors, including
+The [CAC Consultation Rubric](https://docs.google.com/document/d/1ifrEbkqqBK0Nc6A6HlcWtiu_SjOoFbc-HjfWkLk9nJA/edit) outlines the division of responsibilities for Maintainers and Curriculum Advisors, including
-- areas where Maintainers have full authority and do not need to involve the CAC,
+- issues over which Maintainers have full authority and which do not need CAC involvement,
-- helpful issues for Maintainers to share with the CAC,
+- issues about which Maintainers should consult the CAC,
-- issues where the CAC welcome and invite consultation, but where official CAC approval is not needed, and
+- issues that may benefit from Maintainers consulting with the CAC, but over which Maintainers retain authority, and
-- issues which require approval through CAC vote.
+- issues for which Maintainers must seek CAC approval.

 Curriculum Advisory Committees have been on hiatus from mid-2019 until present.
 As of September 2021, we will be recruiting new Curriculum Advisors for the following curricula: